Ricola Cherry Honey Herb

 What do I need to tell my doctor BEFORE I take Ricola Cherry Honey Herb?

-- If you have an allergy to Ricola Cherry Honey Herb (menthol lozenges) or any part of Ricola Cherry Honey Herb (menthol lozenges).
+- If you are allergic to Ricola Cherry Honey Herb (menthol lozenges); any part of Ricola Cherry Honey Herb (menthol lozenges); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 This medicine may interact with other drugs or health problems.